Omeprazole can potentially contribute to anxiety through magnesium depletion and gut microbiome changes.

 Vitamin B12 depletion represents another critical pathway, as this vitamin requires adequate stomach acid for proper absorption.
 B12 deficiency affects neurotransmitter production and nervous system function, potentially causing symptoms that overlap with anxiety disorders, including irritability, mood changes, and cognitive difficulties.

 Gut microbiome disruption occurs when stomach acid changes alter the balance of beneficial and harmful bacteria in your digestive system.
 Many beneficial bacteria produce compounds that support mood regulation and stress response.
-When these populations decline, the body may struggle to maintain emotional balance, potentially contributing to feelings of dizziness and anxiety-like symptoms.
+When these populations decline, the body may struggle to maintain emotional balance, potentially contributing to anxiety-like symptoms.

 Rebound acid hypersecretion during withdrawal creates additional physical stress that can trigger anxiety responses, as the body attempts to readjust to normal acid production patterns.